tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 * Missing documentation
 * Build failures

 Make sure to give your issue a descriptive title.
 We should get the general idea of the problem just from reading the title.
 Avoid words like "weird", "strange", and "unexpected".
 Instead, spell out the strange behavior in as much detail as possible.
 As an example, "Michelson: lists are reversed" is significantly better than "List handling is weird".

 Unless your investigations have revealed the source of the bug, do not speculate on its cause or severity.
-The easier it is for us to understand your bug the easier it is for us to fix.
+The easier it is for us to understand your bug, the easier it is for us to fix.

+If you have found a potential vulnerability in the Tezos codebase and you think it should not be made public, use the Tezos Bug Bounty program: https://tezos.com/bug-bounty

 ### Environment (Alphanet, build from source, or both)